cvt-poc/technical-content/content_ideas.md

 **Research Areas:** Official Prometheus docs, Grafana histogram visualization.

 ***Critical Technical Insights***

-    Explain how histograms work in general
+    1. Explain how histograms work in general
-    How does it calculate the p95 and what are the best practices to deal with it
+    2. How does it calculate the p95 and what are the best practices to deal with it
+    3. Common Pitfalls and How to Avoid Them [Bucket Boundaries Don't Match Data, Too Many or Too Few Buckets, Rate vs Increase Confusion, Aggregation Order Matters]
+    4. Strategies for Effective Histogram Usage[Design Buckets Based on SLOs, Use Recording Rules for Complex Queries, Monitor Bucket Health, Adaptive Bucket Boundaries, Separate Histograms for Different Operations]

-    1. LLM latencies require custom histogram buckets - Default Prometheus buckets miss 60-80% of the distribution range for typical LLM workloads
+    2. LLM latencies require custom histogram buckets - Default Prometheus buckets miss 60-80% of the distribution range for typical LLM workloads
     2. Phase-specific monitoring is essential - Prefill and decode phases have fundamentally different latency characteristics requiring separate tracking
     3. Recording rules are mandatory at scale - Pre-computing common quantiles reduces query time by 10-100x for high-cardinality deployments
     4. Bucket boundary selection directly impacts SLO accuracy - Poor bucket configuration can introduce 20-30% measurement error